-That said, talent agencies are specific about what traits they like to see in both these positions.
-Of course this varies according to the position being applied for, but detailed below are the general traits talent assessment agencies look for at graduate and management level sectioned into relationships with people, thinking style, feelings/emotions and working with others.
+That said, talent agencies are specific about what traits they like to see in both of these positions.
+Of course, this varies according to the position being applied for.
+Detailed below are the general traits talent assessment agencies look for at graduate and management levels, sectioned into relationships with people, thinking style, feelings/emotions and working with others.

-In general, graduates are as happy as most to be influential.
-They are slightly more likely to stand by their own opinion, rather than follow the group consensus.
-They are reasonably sociable and have a general need to spend time with people.
-They are well-balanced in terms of being neither too outgoing nor quiet and feel a little more comfortable than most when meeting new people or in formal settings.
-They are moderately empathetic in terms of comfort with consultation and decision making.
-They are proud of their achievements and are willing to talk about them.
-However, they prefer to keep a professional distance from colleagues and are less prepared than others to interfere in others’ personal problems.
+When assessing graduates’ traits in regards to how well they interact with others, assessment agencies look for the following qualities.
+Graduates who are more likely to stand by their own opinion, rather than follow the group consensus.
+More reasonably sociable graduates who have a general need to spend time with people.
+Individuals who are well-balanced in terms of being neither too outgoing nor quiet and feel a little more comfortable than most when meeting new people in formal settings.
+Graduates who are moderately empathetic in terms of comfort with consultation and decision-making.
+Individuals who are proud of their achievements and talk about them, however, prefer to keep a professional distance from colleagues and are less prepared than others to interfere in others’ personal problems.

-Graduates tend to enjoy analysis, working with facts and figures and critically evaluating arguments and information.
+The graduates who are chosen based on their thinking style tend to enjoy analysis, working with facts and figures and critically evaluating arguments and information.
 But, they have less interest in understanding what drives people and in other people’s behaviour.
 They are slightly more creative than others and have a preference to think abstractly.
 They are slightly more likely to be consistent in their style with dealings across different situations.
 They are as happy to use their own ideas as the ideas others have generated and crave neither novelty nor a consistent routine.
-In terms of structure, they are very detail-orientated and tend to consider situations spontaneously rather than taking a long term strategic overview of issues.
+In terms of structure, they are very detail-orientated and tend to consider situations spontaneously rather than taking a long-term strategic overview of issues.
 They are focused and see tasks through to completion and are balanced in terms of sticking to and breaking rules.

-Graduates are moderately anxious and are as easy to offend as the next person.
-They are very calm before important occasions and tend to keep their spirits up.
+Graduates who are acknowledged based on their emotional state are very calm before important occasions and tend to keep their spirits up.
 They are likely to find it difficult to hide their emotions from their colleagues but are likely to view the motives of others with suspicion.
 They are driven, ambitious and highly value winning and performing better than others.
 They prefer to understand things before reaching conclusions and therefore tend to take their time when it comes to decision-making.

 Working with others

-In terms of working with others graduates prefer to focus on the task rather than the relationships with the people they are working with.
+In terms of working with others, graduates who are successful prefer to focus on the task rather than the relationships with the people they are working with.
 Their strengths lie in planning, evaluating ideas and sustaining team productivity.

-Managers are strongly inclined towards critically analysing information; they take strategic views and tend to think in the long-term.
+Managers who are evaluated based on their thinking style are decidedly noteworthy if they are strongly inclined towards critically analysing information; they take strategic views and tend to think in the long-term.
 They are interested in new ways of working and prefer coming up with their own ideas.
 They are as interested as the next person in understanding the behaviours of people and in discussing abstract ideas.
 They are balanced in terms of seeking novelty and repetition in work and are as likely as anyone else to keep rules and regulations.

-Managers are optimistic and work well in a competitive environment.
+Managers who are acknowledged based on their emotional state are optimistic and work well in a competitive environment.
 They are averagely sensitive to criticism and are balanced with their emotions in terms of being open or keeping things to themselves.
-They are generally slightly tense in their work-life, but are less anxious than most when preparing for important events.
+They are generally slightly tense in their work-life but are less anxious than most when preparing for important events.
 They are unlikely to rely on the ability of others and are more cautious than others when making decisions.

 Working with others

-In general managers are competitive and like to do out-do others even if it means hurting their feelings.
-They provide well thought-out solutions and come up with radical, creative ideas.
+In general, when working with others, successful managers are competitive and like to do out-do others even if it means hurting their feelings.
+They provide well-thought-out solutions and come up with radical, creative ideas.
 They strive for recognition and are reluctant to delegate to others.